-Given the continuing low level of Agency activity, arrangements are in place whereby the Agency relies largely on the National Energy Board for administrative and technical assistance and on Natural Resources Canada for policy advice.
-The Agency is also supported by the Department of Foreign Affairs and International Trade and Justice Canada.
+Given the continuing low level of Agency activity, arrangements were in place whereby the Agency relied largely on the National Energy Board for administrative and technical assistance and on Natural Resources Canada for policy advice.
+The Agency was also supported by Natural Resources Canada.